earok/scorpion-editor-demos/README.md

 * Super Go Down The Hole is ported from the GameMaker game by Sergio Cornaga, featuring music by JMD.

 * Translucency demo based on the original AMOS demo by bitbeamcannon. https://bitbeamcannon.com/amiga/

+* Vertical parallax AGA reuses some of the Amigo the Fox assets, as well as art assets derived from https://opengameart.org/content/seamless-blue-256x256 and https://opengameart.org/content/cloud-set

 * WHDLoad slave based on Generic 3.1 Kickstart WHDLoad slave by JOTD and Wepl